kvasdopil/ui-gen/docs/MEMORY.md

 - **File**: `src/app/api/create/route.ts`
 - **Key Functions**:
   - **Requires Authentication**: Checks for authenticated session using `auth()` from Auth.js
-  - Returns 401 Unauthorized if no session exists
+  - Returns 401 Unauthorized if no session exists (client handles this by saving prompt and triggering auth)
   - Imports `GENERATE_UI_PROMPT` constant from `src/prompts/generate-ui.ts` as system prompt
   - Uses `gemini-2.5-flash` model with temperature 0.5
   - Cleans markdown code blocks from response